jkenlooper/cookiecutter-website/{{ cookiecutter.project_slug }}/README.md

 ## Deploying on a production server

+The `bin/init.sh` creates a dev user that could be used to ssh to the server.
+It is recommended to create a versioned distribution with `make dist`.
+That tar file can then be uploaded to the server and expanded into /usr/local/src/ directory (`tar --directory=/usr/local/src/ --extract --gunzip -f 0.3.1.tar.gz`).

 A similar workflow from development except the ENVIRONMENT should be passed to the Makefile.